cysabi/nautilus-chambers/docs/index.md

 Please note that these docs are very much half-assed, I might actually try later.

 ### Documentation:
-The docs in order to get started using the api can be found here.
+You can get started with the api by following the docs here.
 - [Docs](docs)

 ### Data Dumps